hatchjaw/faust-ddsp/README.md

 ```
 ![](./images/dc2.svg)

-The outputs of our program are the same as before, but now we have the makings
+The outputs of our program are the same as before, but we've computed the
+derivative *automatically* &mdash; to be precise, we've implemented *forward
+mode automatic differentiation*.
-of a modular approach to automatic differentiation based on differentiable
+Now we have the makings of a modular approach to automatic differentiation based
-primitives and dual signals.
+on differentiable primitives and dual signals.

 ### Multivariate Problems